-- B. The establishment of any principal use and changes in use within the same category shall be permitted by right. - C. Changes in use to a different category may be permitted by SPECIAL PERMIT, except changes in use to Institutional, Religious, and/or Educational Services meeting the criteria of M.G.L.
+- B. The establishment of any principal use and changes in use within the same category shall be permitted by right. - C. Changes in use to a different category may be permitted by SPECIAL PERMIT, except changes in use to Institutional, - Religious, and/or Educational Services meeting the criteria of M.G.L.
 40A, Section 3 shall be permitted by-right. - D. Principal uses not expressly authorized are prohibited. - E. Drive-up and drive-through uses shall be prohibited. - F. Use Performance Standards - 1.
 Retail and Consumer Service Use Category - a.
 Retail Sales - i.
-The manufacturing, assembly, and/or packaging of merchandise shall be prohibited unless ancillary to the sale of products from the same location. - ii.
+The manufacturing, assembly, and/or packaging of merchandise shall be prohibited. - ii.
 Total gross floor area shall be limited to 10,000 square feet per ground floor establishment. - b.
 Grocery Stores/Supermarkets - i.
-Total gross floor area shall be limited to 50,000 square feet per establishment and may be larger by SPECIAL PERMIT. - ii.
+Total gross floor area shall be limted to 50,000 square feet per establishment and may be larger by SPECIAL PERMIT. - ii.
 Pharmacies shall be prohibited as an accessory use within Grocery Stores/Supermarkets. - c.
 Personal and/or Family Services - i.
 Flammable solvents shall be prohibited for businesses providing laundry and dry cleaning services. - ii.
 Total gross floor area shall be limited to 10,000 square feet per ground floor establishment. - d.
-Business Services - i.
-Total gross floor area shall be limited to 5,000 square feet per ground floor establishment.

-- e.
-Bar and/or Restaurant

-- f.
-Theatre

-- g.
-Commercial Recreation
+Bar and/or Restaurant - e.
+Theatre - f.
+Commercial Recreation - i.

-- i.
 Total gross floor area shall be limited to 10,000 square feet per ground floor establishment and 50,000 square feet for upper floor establishments.
 Upper floor establishments may be larger than 50,000 square feet by SPECIAL PERMIT.

 - 2. Commercial Office Use Category

 - a.
 Medical Practitioner

 - b.
+Professional Services

+- i.
+Total gross floor area shall be limited to 5,000 square feet per establishment.

+- c.
 Real Estate

-- c.
+- d.
 General Office

-- d.
-Professional Services

 - e.
-Studio Space
+Bank

 - f.
-Bank

-- g.
 Mass Media Studio

-- h.
-Educational/Institutional Services

 - 3. Lodging Category

 - 4. R&D and/or Laboratory Use Category

 - a.
-All Principal Uses
+Research and Development

 - i.
-Storage of flammable liquids, gas, or explosives for off-site use shall be prohibited.
+Wholesale storage of flammable liquids, gas, or explosives shall be prohibited.

+- b.
+Product Assembly

+- i.
+Floorspace dedicated to product assembly, packaging, and/or storage shall be limited to 25% gross floor area.

 - ii.
-Floorspace dedicated to product assembly, packaging, and/or storage shall be limited to 25% gross floor area.

-- iii.
 All dust, fumes, gases, odors, smoke or vapors, noise, or vibrations shall be effectively confined to the LOT.

 - 5. Institutional, Religious, and/or Educational Services Use Category

 - 6. Residential Use Category

 - a.
 Multi-Unit Residential

 - 7. Accessory Use Category

 - a.
 Parking Garage

 - b.
 Home Occupation

 - i.
 Business activities shall be restricted to the resident(s) of the dwelling unit using equipment customarily found within a household.

 - ii.
 The production of offensive noise, vibration, smoke, dust, or other particulate matter, heat humidity, glare, or other objectionable effects shall be prohibited.

 - iii.
 Activities expected to attract more than one (1) visitor at any given time shall be prohibited.

 - c.
 Cellular, Radio, and Internet Transmission

 - i.
 Cellular, radio, and internet transmission infrastructure shall be subject to the provisions of Article 14: Wireless Communication of the Somerville Zoning Ordinance.

 - 8. Interim Use Category

 - a.
-Surface Parking Lots

-b.
 Subject to approval by the Planning Director, interim uses of vacant LOTS for activities other than surface parking may be permitted for up to 6 months.